kfsgiorgos/Avoid_Conflicts_Installing_Edx_Jupyter_SparkVM/README.md

 2. Download <a href="https://www.virtualbox.org/wiki/Downloads">VirtualBox</a>
 Note: Do not install the latest version of VirtualBox because the VirtualBox provider is compatible with VirtualBox versions 4.0.x, 4.1.x, 4.2.x, 4.3.x, and 5.0.x
 3. Unzip <a href="https://github.com/spark-mooc/mooc-setup">MOOC Spark-setup zipFile</a>
-4. Create your vagrant file and inside it copy the the Vagrantfile
+4. Create your vagrant file and inside it copy the Vagrantfile
 5. Change the settings of the Vagrant file because it tries to connect to an outdated box version

 master.vm.box = "sparkmooc/base2" --> master.vm.box = "sparkmooc/base2"